OsirianOne71/MQ-Sensors/README.md

-# MQ-Sensors
+# Various-Sensors
 Python code for RPI and MCP3008 to connect up to 8 sensors, log data, display, alert, and script configuration data.
 This example will use the MQ-135 Air Quality Sensor.

 **Introduction**
+For the raspberry pi to be able to read various sensors, with limited number of pins available for the task.
+We have to use sensors that adressable with the same number of wires, or add a middleware component that allows you to multiplex between the available connected sensors to that component.

+The Raspberry Pi can utilize 2 middleware chips that use a chip select pin and will provide outputs from the connected sensors when polled by the Pi.
+In the example we are only using 1 chip MCP3008 chip select 0:0, but two can be used by utilizing the other chip select pin and 0:1 (and some slight program changes).
+Config can support a maximum of 16 sensors or other analog devices that output information on an Analog pin.

 The **MCP3008** is an 8-channel, 10-bit analog-to-digital converter (ADC) manufactured by MCP.
 It is designed to convert analog signals into digital data, enabling microcontrollers to process and interpret analog inputs.
 The MCP3008 communicates using the SPI (Serial Peripheral Interface) protocol, which ensures fast and reliable data transfer.
 This component is widely used in embedded systems for interfacing with sensors, potentiometers, and other analog devices.

 This installation has **NOT** been set up (to install as a normal Python program with an icon and the environments set up automatically).
 This has been designed for lab deployment and data collection.
+We will set the Python script to run as a service upon start up of the RPi and will collect the data in the background after a 5 minute delayed start for some sensors to warm up.

    **Reference websites**